How To Use And Configure WordPress Widgets – Part 4

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-In this final section, you are going to learn how to complete the step-by-step tutorial by configuring a few more useful WordPress sidebar widgets.
+In this final section, we are going to complete the tutorial series by learning how to configure a few more useful WordPress sidebar widgets.

 Useful Info